 Our upper-level students are well-prepared and hard-working.
 You can “test out” an intern’s ability and work ethic before making a formal offer.
 Your organization will also get increased visibility by partnering with the Sentry School of Business and Economics.

 Students usually sign up for internship credits over the summer.
 Having a position posted by early March allows for you to recruit and interview potential students.
 However, some students prefer a part-time option during the school year.
 Bottom line: you can hire an intern to match your business needs.

 Many students are available full-time in the summer.
 However, if the student is willing to work full-time during the school year, he or she can enroll in the equivalent of 12 credits to maintain full-time student status.
 We can work this through internship credits and independent study credits.
 For part-time positions students will often need to work around their classes but often are available for 15-20 hours per week.

-SBE majors can complete a three-credit elective while working in an internship.
-The student does the paperwork for this course and you do not have any additional work.
+Sentry School majors will complete a three-credit course while working in an internship.
+The student does the paperwork for this course, and you will provide an evaluation.
 Most students find that working in an internship while earning credits increases the value of the work experience and helps them connect their courses to the workplace.

 Most for-profit businesses are required by law to provide some form of compensation.
 Your business may qualify for reimbursement of internship wages paid to students who qualify for UWSP’s Pointers Connect Internship Program.

 We have had great success with our students in volunteer settings.
 These positions need to allow the students to apply his or her course of study to the workplace.
 Your non-profit organization may qualify for reimbursement of internship wages paid to students who qualify for our Pointers Connect Internship Program.
 The Anderson Classroom to Career Center also provides a limited number of scholarships to students who complete internships at non-profit organizations.
 Contact our Internship Director, Prof. Ricardo Boeing at email@example.com for more info.